Ed Hardy brand campaign, tattoo art and punk attitude

 Ed Hardy

-Brand Revival · Cultural Repositioning · Apparel
+Brand Repositioning · Cultural Repositioning · Apparel

 Reclaiming the original voltage beneath the rhinestones and parody.